What is cancellation of immigration permission (UK visa)

-The cancellation should be provided by Home Office to the visa holder in writing.
+The cancellation should be provided by Home Office to the visa holder in writing but this depends on your contact details being up to date.
 We talk more about this towards the end of our article.

 In most cases there is no right of appeal and administrative review to challenge the cancellation.
 For that reason it is important to understand what can cause the cancellation and what one can do if their visa is cancelled by Home Office.

 When your visa is cancelled by Home Office, you need to either depart the UK before the date specified by the Home Office OR to apply for a new visa before the date specified by Home Office.
 If you do not do any of those two, you will become an overstayer and your stay in the UK becomes illegal.

 It is important to note that an individual does not have a right of appeal or administrative review in respect of a cancellation decision made on or after 6 April 2015.
 This restriction does not apply where an individual comes under the EU Settlement Scheme or is an S2 Healthcare Visitor as these cohorts will have a right of appeal.
 For these cohorts, and additionally Service Providers from Switzerland, there will be a right to seek an administrative review where decisions are made at the border only.